jrfinkbeiner/graphcore_snn/initial_feature_request/README.md

 ### 2. Distributed LIF Network

 Eventually, the goal is to build large multi-layer spiking neural networks.
-Here the it should be noted that spiking neural networks can take a different compared to the traditional multi-layer recurrent neural networks.
-Traditional multi-layer RNNs work by simply sequentially stacking multiple RNN layers together in a strict feed-forward fashion.
+Here, it should be noted that SNNs can take a different from compared to the traditional multi-layer recurrent neural networks (RNNs).
+Traditional multi-layer RNNs work by sequentially stacking multiple RNN layers together in a strict feed-forward fashion.
 Multi-layer SNNs, however, can have an arbitrary graph-like structure with an arbitrary connectiviry between the different nodes/layers.
 <img src="./drawings/snn_gnn_graph.svg">

 Unrolled in time the compuation graph takes a similar for as the standard multi-layer RNN.